Health and Safety Detailed Risk Assessment

 - When hazards are identified in the workplace.

-How is a risk assessment planned?
+How is an assessment planned?

-- The scope of the risk assessment or what must be inspected to identify hazards, whether a specific workplace such as an engineering workshop, or a specific piece of machinery, and so on.
+- The scope of the risk or what must be inspected to identify hazards, whether a specific workplace such as an engineering workshop, or a specific piece of machinery, and so on.

 - The resources that are needed such as a trained team, the information resources, and so on.